omkarcloud/botasaurus/docs/docs/reference/browser-config.md

 -   `profile`: An string representing the profile of the web browser.
 By default no profile is used meaning the browser is like new with no history each time task is run.
 -   `use_undetected_driver`: A boolean value that specifies whether to use an undetected driver or not.
 Default value is `False` which means it will not use undetected driver.
 You may want to set it to `True` in case you are automating sites protected by Services like Cloudflare.
 -   `is_eager`: A boolean value that specifies whether to eagerly start selecting elements before the page has loaded completely.
 Default value is `False` meaning that it will wait for pages to load before selecting elements.
 You may want to set it to `True` in case the page is taking a long time to load but elements are selectable.
--   `close_on_crash`: A boolean value that specifies whether to close the browser window on crash or not.
-Default value is `False` meaning that it will prompt the user to press enter to close the browser.

 Usage
 -----